-Background: The COVID-19 pandemic has caused morbidity and mortality, as well as, widespread disruption to people's lives and livelihoods around the world.
-Given the health and economic threats posed by the pandemic to the global community, there are concerns that rates of suicide and suicidal behaviour may rise during and in its aftermath.
-Our living systematic review synthesises findings from emerging literature on incidence and prevalence of suicidal behaviour as well as suicide prevention efforts in relation to COVID-19, with this iteration synthesising relevant evidence up to June 7 th 2020.
+Background: The COVID-19 pandemic has caused considerable morbidity, mortality and disruption to people's lives around the world.
+There are concerns that rates of suicide and suicidal behaviour may rise during and in its aftermath.
+Our living systematic review synthesises findings from emerging literature on incidence and prevalence of suicidal behaviour as well as suicide prevention efforts in relation to COVID-19, with this iteration synthesising relevant evidence up to 19 th October 2020.
 Method: Automated daily searches feed into a web-based database with screening and data extraction functionalities.
 Eligibility criteria include incidence/prevalence of suicidal behaviour, exposure-outcome relationships and effects of interventions in relation to the COVID-19 pandemic.
 Outcomes of interest are suicide, self-harm or attempted suicide and suicidal thoughts.
 No restrictions are placed on language or study type, except for single-person case reports.
 We exclude one-off cross-sectional studies without either pre-pandemic measures or comparisons of COVID-19 positive vs. unaffected individuals.
-Results: Searches identified 2070 articles, 29 (28 studies) met our inclusion criteria, of which 14 articles were research letters or pre-prints awaiting peer review.
-All articles reported observational data: 12 cross-sectional; eight case series; five modelling; and three service utilisation studies.
-No studies reported on changes in rates of suicidal behaviour.
-Case series were largely drawn from news reporting in low/middle income countries and factors associated with suicide included fear of infection, social isolation and economic concerns.
-Conclusions: A marked improvement in the quality of design, methods, and reporting in future studies is needed.
-There is thus far no clear evidence of an increase in suicide, self-harm, suicidal behaviour, or suicidal thoughts associated with the pandemic.
-However, suicide data are challenging to collect in real time and economic effects are evolving.
-Our LSR will provide a regular synthesis of the most up-to-date research evidence to guide public health and clinical policy to mitigate the impact of COVID-19 on suicide risk as the longer term impacts of the pandemic on suicide risk are researched.
+Results: Searches identified 6,226 articles.
+Seventy-eight articles met our inclusion criteria.
+We identified a further 64 relevant cross-sectional studies that did not meet our revised inclusion criteria.
+Thirty-four articles were not peer-reviewed (e.g. research letters, pre-prints).
+All articles were based on observational studies.
+There was no consistent evidence of a rise in suicide but many studies noted adverse economic effects were evolving.
+There was evidence of a rise in community distress, fall in hospital presentation for suicidal behaviour and early evidence of an increased frequency of suicidal thoughts in those who had become infected with COVID-19.
+Conclusions: Research evidence of the impact of COVID-19 on suicidal behaviour is accumulating rapidly.
+This living review provides a regular synthesis of the most up-to-date research evidence to guide public health and clinical policy to mitigate the impact of COVID-19 on suicide risk as the longer term impacts of the pandemic on suicide risk are researched.

-COVID-19, Living systematic review, Self-harm, Suicidal thoughts, Suicide; Attempted suicide, COVID-19, Cross-Sectional Studies, Humans, Pandemics, Self-Injurious Behavior, Suicide
+COVID-19, Living systematic review, Self-harm, Suicidal thoughts, Suicide; Attempted suicide, COVID-19, Cross-Sectional Studies, Humans, Pandemics, SARS-CoV-2, Self-Injurious Behavior, Suicidal Ideation